 “Paul Padda is a great attorney that cares about his clients.
 I hired him and was impressed.
 Very good in court and handled my case really well.
 He took the time to understand my case and cared about me as a person.
 He would be the first person I call if I need an attorney again.”

 Many people think that the insurance companies involved in a car accident, especially their own insurance provider, are there to help them.
 However, this is typically not the case.
 Virtually, every insurance company with a client involved in a car crash is trying to reduce their liability to pay damages.
 Therefore, we strongly urge you not to accept any payment or offer from an insurance company after your accident until you discuss your case with your Las Vegas car accident attorney.

-You need a car accident settlement offer that is sufficient to cover all of your injuries and damages.
-The experienced team at Paul Padda Law knows how insurance adjusters will approach your case.
-Your car accident injury lawyer must clearly define all of your injuries and needs if you are to win the damages that you deserve.
+You need a settlement offer that is sufficient to cover all of your injuries and damages after an auto accident.
+From the very beginning, your lawyer will strive to show that the other party was negligent, their negligence caused your accident, and that your injuries were the result of the accident.
+This might seem straightforward, but the insurance companies involved will fight hard to keep from paying you any more than absolutely necessary.
+Your accident lawyer must know how to build a strong case for your benefit.
+With more than 30 years of combined legal experience, the attorneys at Paul Padda Law will clearly define all of your injuries and needs in order to win the damages that you deserve.
 We know how to negotiate with insurance providers, and they understand that we will not shy away from going to court on your behalf if they do not offer you the compensation that you need.

 You may be entitled to compensation for many things such as:

 - Medical expenses including future surgery and therapy costs

 - Lost wages and future lost earnings

 - Property damages